Attainable Knowledge and Omniscience: Canonical Model

 \begin{definition} $W_\infty=\bigcup_iW_i$. \end{definition}

-\begin{lemma} Set $W_\infty$ is infinite. \end{lemma} \begin{proof} Recall that $\nvdash\phi_0$ by the choice of statement $\phi_0$.
-Thus, set $\{\neg\phi_0\}$ is consistent.
-Since our language contains infinitely many propositional variables, set $\{\neg\phi\}$ could be extended to a maximal consistent set in an infinitely many ways.
+\begin{lemma} Set $W_\infty$ is infinite. \end{lemma} \begin{proof} By Theorem~\ref{strong soundness}, all axioms of our logical system are satisfied, in particular, in the world of any single-world model with the empty evidence set.
+Thus, our logical system is consistent.
+Hence, the empty set of formulae is consistent.
+Since our language contains infinitely many propositional variables, the empty set could be extended to a maximal consistent set in an infinitely many ways by Lemma~\ref{jan29-a}.
 Hence, set $W_0$ is infinite by Definition~\ref{worlds and evidence definition}.
-Therefore, set $W_\infty$ is infinite by Definition~\ref{infty definition}.
+Therefore, set $W_\infty$ is infinite by Definition~\ref{infty definition}. \end{proof}